bufordtaylor/crypto-cost-basis-calculator/README.md

 # Feedback
 If you find any errors, bugs or have general feedback on this script, please tweet me at @krishna_nr.

 Did the script save you money?
-Tip me BTC at `3KiX8GbXVLz2vAJMbcL7VSqYjXA1721HZp`.
-I'll donate all proceeds to the IRC.
+Please let me know.
+Also, consider donating some or all of your tax savings to the [IRC](https://help.rescue.org/donate#webform-component-donation) or [ACLU](https://action.aclu.org/give/make-tax-deductible-gift-aclu-foundation).